mohamedmostafakhudari/SimpleReactCard/README.md

 # SimpleCardReact

-SimpleCardReact is a basic project created with React.
-The project is part of the Scrimba React Course designed by Bob Ziroll.
+SimpleCardReact is the first, basic project created with React.
+The assignment is part of the Scrimba React Course designed by Bob Ziroll.

-## Appendix

-Currently trying to apply a "glowing border" effect to the card, unfortunately, the border shows up around the body instead.

-Any help to resolve this issue would be appreciated.

 ## Demo